 One of the Most Beautiful Buildings in the World…

 Istanbul, Turkey’s famous Blue Mosque is hypnotic.
-You could stare for hours at each swirl of decoration on its 141-foot domes, and at each glint of color on its 20,000 handmade ceramic tiles, imagining the work that went into every intricacy… feeling the energy and spirit of the structure.
+You could stare for hours at each swirl of decoration on its 141-foot domes, and at each glint of color on its 20,000 handmade ceramic tiles, imagining the work that went into every intricacy… feeling the energy and spirit inside the structure.

 A Top Tourist Attraction of Istanbul

-During my glorious week in Turkey, the Blue Mosque was at the top of my list of places to see.
+During my glorious week in Turkey, the Blue Mosque, Istanbul was at the top of my list of places to see.
 I was thrilled that I got to tour it on day one, because it was mighty hard to concentrate on anything else when the smooth domes of the mosque kept winking at me from across the city!

 My travel companions kept pointing at it, whispering, “You can tell that’s the Blue Mosque because it has six minarets.”
 I couldn’t wait to be inside.